 Florida-domiciled residents should not consider appointing a non-Florida personal representative of their estate.
 It’s generally best to appoint someone executor who lives in Florida.
 Being a personal representative means spending a lot of time in Florida.
 This includes collecting, accounting for, and distributing the assets.
 It can include working with local appraisers.
-The executor or administrator may need to appear in Florida court.
+The executor or administrator may need to appear in the Florida court.
 It includes filing papers with the Florida court.
-It may even require an appearance in co
+It may even require an appearance in court.

 Florida’s laws on having a non-Florida personal representative

 A non-Florida personal representative can qualify, via Florida Statute §733.304, if they are:

 - A legally adopted child of the decedent

 - A legally adopted parent of the decedent